-Cembra promotes diversity and provides equal opportunities for all employees.
+At Cembra, we aim to create a healthy work environment and promote diversity, equal opportunities and personal development for our employees.
 In particular, we do not discriminate against anyone on the basis of gender, ethnicity, religion, origin, sexual orientation, age, marital status, genetic information, skills, disability or any other characteristic.
 This is outlined in our staff regulations and our Code of Conduct (See section II.
 "Cembra's responsibility as an employer").